photonstorm/lazer/worklog.md

 * Split up math/angle.js
 * Line rotation

+### 20th February 2016

+It's been a while seeing as Phaser has gotten all of my attention.
+Glad to be back though.

 ### 27th January 2016

 After a few days off ill I decided to work on the Line geometry functions.
 Created the core Line object and support functions for: Angle, BresenhamLine, CenterOn, Clone, Copy, GetMidPoint, Height, Length, NormalAngle, NormalX, NormalY, PerpSlope, Slope, PointOnLine, PointOnSegment, Random, Reflect, SetFromAngle, Slope and Width.